Violet (The Bear): Casting

-Costuming

-During the scene where they cut grapefruit together, Carmy asks what Syd's dad thinks about her new place, and Syd tries Carmy's nicotine gum ("blech...that's awful"), Sydney wore Nadashiko Chantilly floral-pattern scarf made by Kapital.

-Set decoration
+Filming

-For Tina's produce-buying scene, decorator Eric Frankel organized a "real" farmer's market with about 14 or 15 vendors who sell at actual markets in the Chicago area.
+The farmer's market where Tina shopped was set up outside a restaurant called Longman & Eagle near Logan Square.
+For Tina's produce-buying scene, set decorator Eric Frankel organized a "real" farmer's market with about 14 or 15 vendors who sell at actual markets in the Chicago area.
 Frankel told a set-decorating podcast interviewer, "All the crew went home with vegetables and bread and fruit, honey."
 The vendor who tells Tina "what grows together, goes together" is Jerry Boone of Froggy Meadow Farm.

-According to The New York Times, the photographs of critics that are collected by the Fak brothers depict real-world notables "New Yorker writer Naomi Fry, How Long Gone podcaster Chris Black, and Sue Chan, who runs the culinary events and marketing agency Care by Chan."

 Film editing and sound design

 The film editors Joanna Naugle and Adam Epstein described the collaboration with The Bear's sound mixers, led by Steve "Major" Giammaria, in creating the audiovisual experience Carmy's panicked reaction to the wall of critics, as an example of a particularly dynamic and successful interaction between the two departments.

 Music

-The episode featured many songs, including "Pearly-Dewdrops' Drops" by Cocteau Twins, "Spinning Away" by Brian Eno and John Cale, "Long Live" by Taylor Swift, and "Getchoo" by Weezer.
-"Long Live" plays in the background of the Richie–Frank conversation; Jacobs said "that was put in because it's a song that Annie, who plays our daughter, was really into at the time we were shooting season three.
-I think that's sweet and I love that it's a callback to the other Taylor Swift moments.
-It makes total sense that Frank would want to be a Swiftie dad.
-He has his nails painted in that scene, and I'm sure he's got his friendship bracelets ready to go."
+Songs featured on the soundtrack of the episode include "Pearly-Dewdrops' Drops" by Cocteau Twins, "Spinning Away" by Brian Eno and John Cale, "Una furtiva lagrima" (a tenor aria from act II of Gaetano Donizetti's 1832 opera L'elisir d'amore), "Long Live (Taylor's Version)" by Taylor Swift, and "Getchoo" by Weezer.